jinsoocha/jinsoocha.github.io/_posts/2016-05-18-The relationship between server and database.markdown

 The actual server and database get created in your local computer for now.
 However, when you deploy your app, you will be using cloud hosting services such as Heroku, Digital ocean or Amazon Web Services.
 These companies have servers that interact with multiple clients along with gigantic databases.
 By using their services, you have access to their servers, which host the client and server files that you provide.
 You can also rent some portion of their databases.

 The next step is to make the server interact with the client and the database.
 Node express get and post method enables the server to handle the client requests.
-After receiving the client requests via these methods, you need to use MySQL query method to tell the server to reach out to the database to find and store the data the client has inquired about.
+After receiving the client requests via these methods, you need to use MySQL query method to tell the server to reach out to the database to find or store the data the client has inquired about.
 After MySQL finished performing the required action, the server ends the response by sending the client the retreived data or an acknowledgement that the data has been stored successfully.
 Take a moment to go through the example codes:

 {% highlight javascript %}
 //serve client files such as html and css